gabesullice/entity_access_policies/README.md

-Entity Access Policies
+# Entity Access Policies
-====

 Entity Access Policies let you express fine-grained access control rules for any Drupal 8 entity type.

 The concept is simple.
 You put your entities under lock and key.

-# Overview
+## Overview

 Inspired by the `hook_node_grants` and `hook_node_access_records` system, Entity Access Policies are incredibly flexible while being much easier to understand and applicable beyond just nodes.

 Entity access policies are plugins, just like blocks in Drupal 8.

-You can define your own custom access policy with just two files.
-A module `info.yml` and a file at `src/Plugin/entity_access_policies/Policy/YourCustomPolicy.php`.
+You can define your own custom access policy with just two files:

+1. A module `info.yml`
+1. And a file at `src/Plugin/entity_access_policies/Policy/YourCustomPolicy.php`.

 The module directory tree would look like this: